-From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, it's time to start the music, it's time to light the lights.
 It's time to meet the Muppets, in this Muppet game tonight... or from about 18 years ago.
 One of the two.

 Except.
-"Well, that worked out great, didn't it?" mutters Kermit, as Fozzie Bear pushes open the desktop itself to apologise.
+"Well, that worked out great, didn't it?" mutters Kermit, as Fozzie Bear pushes open the desktop to apologise.
 "Oh no, not the bear!" shout Statler and Waldorf.
 "I thought computers were meant to make things better, not worse!"
-Because what could be more appropriate for a Muppets game than the whole thing to be based on technical difficulties, and a trip backstage to your computer system to put things right so that they can put on a show?
+Because what could be more appropriate for a Muppets game than the whole thing being based on technical difficulties, with a trip backstage to your computer system to put things right so that the Muppets can put on a show?
 The answer: Nothing.
-Nothing
+Nothing at all.

-Two of the games are basic clip-rearrange jobs.
-Beaker's Brain has you put them in order, while Statler and Waldorf have a few scrambled up in picture form that they'd rather you didn't put back together because then everyone has to watch them.
+Two of the games are basic clip-rearranging jobs.
+Beaker's Brain has you put clips in order, while Statler and Waldorf have a few scrambled up in picture form that they'd rather you didn't put back together because then everyone has to watch them.
 They deserved a better game, because they are the greatest Muppets ever.

-.
-But at least they do get to bring their delicious snark to the game, with introductions like "Welcome to the Best of the Muppet Show.
+But at least they do get to bring their delicious, with introductions like "Welcome to the Best of the Muppet Show.
 Well, that's about it for the Best Of The Muppet Show!"
-They are cultural heroes in felt and bile whose every word should be written in stone and then used to crush a bad vaudeville performer flatter than their jokes.
+Statler and Waldorf are cultural heroes made of felt and bile whose every word should be written in stone and then used to crush a bad vaudeville performer flatter than their jokes.
 All hail you, ye gods amongst Muppets.

-It's Wokka On The Wild Side.
+This is Wokka On The Wild Side.
 Or "Missile Command" as it's otherwise known.
-An epileptic Fozzie has to jerk across stage as if having a seizure, while the audience throws bananas for some reason that I'm sure makes sense.
+A twitching Fozzie jerks across stage as if having a seizure, while the audience throws bananas for some reason that I'm sure makes sense.
 You have to shoot them down with explosions, because the same person who didn't realise it should be tomatoes also couldn't think of anything funny to throw.
 Like, say, custard pies.

 Still, it's at least a little more complex than...